VeritasOS/netbackup-api-code-samples/recipes/go/images/README.md

 #### Pre-requisites:

-- NetBackup 8.1.2 or higher
-- Image update related API samples will work on NetBackup 8.1.4 or higher.
+- Image update related API samples will work on NetBackup 8.2 or higher.
 - go1.10.2 or higher

 #### Executing the recipes using go